tobbik/lua-t/docs/T.Time.rst

   make the process sleep for *x* milliseconds

 t.Time.new( int *x* )
-  instantiate a new t.Time object with a value of 'x' milliseconds
+  instantiate a new t.Time object with a value of *x* milliseconds

 Class Metamembers
 -----------------

 t.Time( int *x* )   [__call]
-  instantiate a new t.Time object with a value of 'x' milliseconds
+  instantiate a new t.Time object with a value of *x* milliseconds

 Instance Members